 The last step in the process is to contact the financial aid administrators at the colleges the student is considering attending.
 The aid administrator will examine the Student Aid Report, and use the information to prepare a formal letter that outlines the amount of aid and the types of financial aid the college is willing to offer.
 That letter is known as an Award Letter.

 A college or federal loan is borrowed money, which means it needs to be repaid with interest.
 College loans from the government are true loans, just like any other loan obtained at a local bank.
 There are several different types of college loans available to students and their parents.

-Federal Perkins loans are offered by participating schools to those students that demonstrate the greatest need for financial aid.
+Federal Direct loans are offered by participating schools to those students that demonstrate the greatest need for financial aid.
 Priority for these loans is first given to students that are getting Pell Grants; something we will talk more about later.
-Repayment on a Perkins loan is made back to the college itself.
-In 2015 / 2016 loan maximums under this program are $5,775 per year for undergraduate students.
+Repayment on a Direct loan is made back to the college itself.
+In 2020 / 2021 loan maximums under this program are $5,500 per year for undergraduate students.

 There are two kinds of Stafford loans offered to college students: subsidized and unsubsidized loans.
 The difference between these two is the timing before interest expense starts to accrue on the loan.
 Under the subsidized program, the Department of Education pays the interest until the student leaves college.
 Depending on the program, and the student's enrollment status, these college loans can range up to $20,500.

 PLUS loans are college loans that are made available to the parents of dependent undergraduate students.
 PLUS loans are financial obligations of a student's parents.
 The maximum anyone qualifies for under this program is the cost of attendance, minus all other forms of aid received.

 There are several alternatives to college loans that students can use to help pay the costs of college tuition.
 In fact, some of these alternatives might even be more desirable than a college loan.